pnnl/Smisc/README.md

-### *Smisc* (Sego Miscellaneous)
+### Smisc (Sego Miscellaneous)

-An R package containing a collection of functions for statistical computing and data manipulation
+An R package containing a collection of functions for statistical computing and data manipulation.
+Please cite itas follows:

+Sego LH.
+2015.
+Smisc: Sego Miscellaneous.
+A collection of functions for statistical computing and data manipulation in R.
+Pacific Northwest National Laboratory. http://github.com/pnnl/Smisc.

 To install: